Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-New Premises Licence Application - Elizabeth Convenience Store
+New Premises Licence Application: Elizabeth Convenience Store

-The sub-committee is scheduled to consider an application for a new premises licence for Elizabeth Convenience Store, located at 70 Lower Thrift Street, Northampton, NN1 5HP.
-The application, submitted by Mr Ashvin Hemachandran, seeks permission to sell alcohol for consumption off the premises between 6:00 am and 00:00 am, seven days a week.
+The sub-committee was scheduled to consider a new premises licence application for Elizabeth Convenience Store, located at 70 Lower Thrift Street, Northampton, NN1 5HP.
+The application, submitted by Mr Ashvin Hemachandran, sought permission for the sale of alcohol for consumption off the premises.

 Exclusion of Press and Public